Ormael13/CoCX/classes/classes/BodyParts/BodyMaterial.md

 * Corresponding parser tags: `[skin/fur color/color1/color2]`
 * `skinTone` (main skin color) will be named `bodyColor`
 * `hasFur` will be renamed to `isFurCovered`
 * `hasFurMaterial` will check if any body part has material
+* Function that take body material ID as an argument: `hasBodyMaterial`, `bodyMaterialColor`, `setBodyMaterialColor`

 ## Parser Tags